-A concerned client asked me to give her details about specific food and herbs to prevent colon cancer.
+A concerned client asked me for details about specific foods and herbs to prevent colon cancer.

-When I asked if she was experiencing any symptoms she said no. But, she told me that three of her friends were recently diagnosed with colon cancer in the past year and two of them died rather quickly – within one year.
+When I asked if she was experiencing any symptoms she said no. But, she told me that three of her friends were recently diagnosed with colon cancer in the past year and two of them died rather quickly.

 I thought that was interesting because I too, had a friend that recently died of anal cancer – and rather quickly – within less than one year of her diagnosis.

 When I visited my friend at the hospital, I asked her to share her symptoms.
-As a natural practitioner with a focus on prevention and healing, I’m always curious about what the body is saying before illness manifests.
+As a natural practitioner with a focus on prevention and healing, I’m always curious about what the body says to us before illness manifests.

 She told me that she couldn’t have a bowel movement for over two weeks, so she went to the hospital to see what was wrong.